lisp-polymorph/polymorph.maths/README.md

 d(define-polymorphic-function * (&rest args))
 efine-polymorphic-function / (x &rest args))
 ```
 Standart mathematical operations.
 Defined for numbers. + and - are also defined for chars.
-Should always     return object from the same domain.
+Always return object from the same domain.
+For numbers adhere to clhs documentation.